AMENDED AND RESTATED BYLAWS

 VIII.
 Voting, Notice and Method of Meeting

-- The representative of each Partner member is entitled to one vote at any single meeting of CTXVOAD.
+- The representative of each Member organization is entitled to one vote at any single meeting of CTXVOAD.
 An individual representative may represent more than one member organization, but shall be entitled to only vote for one such organization at any single meeting of CTXVOAD.

 - Voting by proxy shall not be permitted.
 Only votes in person or by teleconference shall be counted at any CTXVOAD meeting.